Mrs Kate Gowing, Special Educational Needs Co-ordinator (SENCo)

 Class teachers also identify children who are working at a greater depth in any area of the curriculum.
 These children are supported and challenged in their area of strength and are given opportunities to practice and share their talents.
 Through lunchtime and after school clubs, children are encouraged to try different activities and develop their skills and interests.

 We advocate inclusion and celebrate diversity at all levels.
 We encourage all adults and children to support and respect each other.
-Within this positive atmosphere we aim to provide equality of opportunity for all children.
+Within this positive atmosphere we aim to provide equality of opportunity for all children and this is written into all our school policies.

 There is a full copy of the SEN Policy available below and in the school office.
 Its effectiveness is reviewed annually, the purpose of which is to ensure that all our children are given the opportunity to make the most of their abilities before they move to Junior School.